Falah-Jabar-Rahim/Fully-Automatic-Content-Aware-Tiling-Pipeline-for-WSIs/README.md

 # Training:

-- To retrain the artifact detection model, refer to the details provided in(https://github.com/Falah-Jabar-Rahim/A-Fully-Automatic-DL-Pipeline-for-WSI-QA)
+- To retrain the artifact detection model, refer to the details provided in: https://github.com/Falah-Jabar-Rahim/A-Fully-Automatic-DL-Pipeline-for-WSI-QA
-- To retrain the ink revmoval detection model, refer to the details provided in (https://github.com/Vishwesh4/Ink-WSI)
+- To retrain the ink removal detection model, refer to the details provided in: https://github.com/Vishwesh4/Ink-WSI

 - Visit https://drive.google.com/drive/folders/1mbnLH1JIztTMw7Cgv8pSzNxba-aGv1jT?usp=share_link and download the develpment artifact datasets (and external validation dataset)
 - Extract and place the dataset into a folder named `train_dataset`